Skip to content

 Pay your full statement balance by the due date.
 Every month.
 No exceptions.

-1. Stop using the card for new purchases (switch to a debit card temporarily)
+1. Stop using the card for new purchases (switch to debit temporarily)

 2. Apply for a 0% balance transfer card to stop interest from accruing

-3. Create a payoff plan using either the avalanche or snowball method
+3. Create a payoff plan using the avalanche or snowball method

 4. Build a budget so your spending stays below your income